 Preventative Dental Care Whittier, CA

 We have all heard from a young age that brushing and flossing are important.
 Those habits matter, but they are only part of protecting a healthy smile.
-Preventative dental care also includes regular oral exams, professional cleanings, routine X-rays when needed, and healthy lifestyle choices that help lower the risk of future dental problems.
+Preventative dental care also includes regular oral exams, professional cleanings, routine X-rays when needed, and healthy lifestyle choices that help lower the risk of future dental problems, including cavities and gum disease.
+For daily home care guidance, visit our Oral Hygiene Basics page.

-If it has been a while since you or your family has seen a dentist, now is a good time to schedule a visit.
-Preventative dentistry is available at Bailey Family Dental - Brian Choi, DMD - Whittier, CA in Whittier and the surrounding area.
+If it has been a while since you or your family has seen a dentist, now is a good time to get back on track.
+Bailey Family Dental in Whittier, CA provides preventative dental care for patients in Whittier and the surrounding area.
 Call us at (562) 698-8739 to schedule an appointment.

 The Importance of Preventative Care

-According to the Centers for Disease Control and Prevention (CDC), one in four adults suffers from untreated tooth decay.
+Untreated tooth decay and gum problems are common, and they often become more difficult to manage when care is delayed.
 The longer someone waits to visit the dentist, the more likely they are to develop painful and costly dental problems later.
 Preventative dental care helps lower the risk of cavities, gum disease, and other significant oral health concerns by making it easier to find problems early, when they are often simpler to manage.

 Oral health is also connected to overall health.
 The mouth can harbor harmful bacteria and also serves as an entry point to the digestive and respiratory tracts.
 Without proper oral hygiene and consistent preventive care, secondary complications may develop and affect health beyond the teeth and gums.